dionhut/ghost-s3-file-store/README.md

     -e AWS_SECRET_ACCESS_KEY=<secret> ghost-blog:latest
 ```

-Note: Never store AWS credentials in source or configuration files or transmit them in any way.
+Note: Never store AWS credentials in source or configuration files or transmit them from your development machine in any way.
 Best practice is to never set the AWS credentials in code via the aws-sdk client.
-Instead utilize the default behavior of AWS sdk clients, credential provider chain which searches for credentials using chain of responsibility pattern searching for environment variables or IAM role (within AWS data center) and so on.
+Instead utilize the default behavior of AWS sdk clients, credential provider chain which searches for credentials using chain of responsibility pattern searching for environment variables or IAM role (running within AWS data center) and so on.
 See http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CredentialProviderChain.html

 Bob's your uncle!
 You should be able to create a new post from Ghost post editor
 and upload a new image straight to an S3 bucket/folder.

 #### Configuration

-Add this json to your Ghost config.json file.

 ```
 storage: {